Do you have online tutorials?

 When I plein air I also use Gamblin Galkyd Gel

 What is your palette?

-titanium white, cadmium yellow light, cadmium red medium, alizarin crimson, ultramarine blue, phthalo blue and burnt umber (all Utrecht brand oils) - I sometimes add to this: cadmium yellow lemon and permanent rose.
+(Gamblin brand) titanium white, cadmium yellow medium, cadmium red medium, alizarin crimson, ultramarine blue, 1980 phthalo blue, and burnt umber - I sometimes add to this: cadmium yellow lemon and permanent rose.